What is Azure?

 When you want the quickest path to publish your web-based projects, consider Azure App Service.
 App Service makes it easy to extend your web apps to support your mobile clients and publish easily consumed REST APIs.
 This platform provides authentication by using social providers, traffic-based autoscaling, testing in production, and continuous and container-based deployments.

 Because all three app types share the App Service runtime, you can host a website, support mobile clients, and expose your APIs in Azure, all from the same project or solution.
-To learn more about App Service, see How App Service Works.
+To learn more about App Service, see What is Azure Web Apps.

 App Service has been designed with DevOps in mind.
 It supports various tools for publishing and continuous integration deployments, including GitHub webhooks, Jenkins, Visual Studio Team Services, TeamCity, and others.